MinghuiChen43/awesome-deep-phenomena/README.md

   - Stefano Massaroli, Michael Poli, Sho Sonoda, Taji Suzuki, Jinkyoo Park, Atsushi Yamashita, Hajime Asama. *NeurIPS 2021*
   - Key Word: Ordinary Differential Equations.
   - <details><summary>Digest</summary> We detail a novel class of implicit neural models.
 Leveraging time-parallel methods for differential equations, Multiple Shooting Layers (MSLs) seek solutions of initial value problems via parallelizable root-finding algorithms.
 MSLs broadly serve as drop-in replacements for neural ordinary differential equations (Neural ODEs) with improved efficiency in number of function evaluations (NFEs) and wall-clock inference time.

+- Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning. [[paper]](https://arxiv.org/abs/2106.02584) [[code]](https://github.com/OATML/Non-Parametric-Transformers)
+  - Jannik Kossen, Neil Band, Clare Lyle, Aidan N. Gomez, Tom Rainforth, Yarin Gal. *NeurIPS 2021*
+  - Key Word: Samplie-Wise Self-Attention; Meta Learning; Metric Learning.
+  - <details><summary>Digest</summary> We challenge a common assumption underlying most supervised deep learning: that a model makes a prediction depending only on its parameters and the features of a single input.
+To this end, we introduce a general-purpose deep learning architecture that takes as input the entire dataset instead of processing one datapoint at a time.
+Our approach uses self-attention to reason about relationships between datapoints explicitly, which can be seen as realizing non-parametric models using parametric attention mechanisms.

 - Fit without fear: remarkable mathematical phenomena of deep learning through the prism of interpolation. [[paper]](https://arxiv.org/abs/2105.14368)
   - Mikhail Belkin.